-Other Connections
+Other Cable Connections (Optional)

-This section describes the procedures in connecting Digital Input and Output (DI/DO) and Audio Input and Output devices.
+This section describes the procedures in preparing and connecting Digital Input and Output (DI/DO), such as alarms, sensors, etc., and Audio Input and Output devices.
 The use of these devices, however, is optional.

-NOTE: If these connectors will not be used, leave the rubber caps on and the wires twisted together to ensure cables remain waterproof and eliminate short-circuit hazards.
+NOTE: If these connectors will not be used, leave the caps on to ensure cables remain waterproof and eliminate short-circuit hazards.

-How to Connect DI/DO Devices (Optional)
+How to Connect DI/DO Devices